-The Hospital is extremely well equipped, and offers a wide array of state-of-the-art equipment and services.
-Some examples include a modern intenstive care/cardiac care unit, nuclear medicine, ultrasound, cardiac testing, low-dose CT scanning, 1.5 Tesla, high-field open bore MRI, lithotripsy, Positron Emission Tomogrophy (PET) imaging and MRI Assisted Vacuum Biopsy.
+CPH offers state-of-the-art equipment.
+Some examples include a modern intenstive care/cardiac care unit, nuclear medicine, ultrasound, cardiac testing, low-dose CT scanning, 1.5 Tesla high-field open bore MRI, lithotripsy, Automated Breast Ultrasound scanning, Positron Emission Tomogrophy (PET) imaging and MRI Assisted Vacuum Biopsy.

 2013 Community Service Plan

 To provide skilled, compassionate, cost-effective care that promotes wellness and meets community needs.

 We are committed to continuous improvements that: Meet the needs and expectations of our customers; provide or coordinate access to care; develop our skills and talents; provide the human resources, facilities, and equipment we need to serve our customers.
 We work effectively with others to improve the region's health care systems.

 Respect-Recognizing and responding to the value of others

 Professional-Acting with mature insight, sound judgment and high standards

 As part of our mission, we have a committment to service excellence.
 We use an external customer service survey firm (Press-Ganey Associates) to measure the service we are providing to our patients and their families.
 We measure ourselves against national benchmarks for service excellence.